 (d) Post-closure criteria.

-(A) Maintaining the integrity and effectiveness of any cap system, including making repairs to the cover as necessary to correct the effects of settlement, subsidence, erosion, or other events, and preventing rainwater that drains over land from or onto any part of the facility or unit from eroding or damaging the cap system;
+(A) maintaining the integrity and effectiveness of any cap system, including making repairs to the cover as necessary to correct the effects of settlement, subsidence, erosion, or other events, and preventing rainwater that drains over land from or onto any part of the facility or unit from eroding or damaging the cap system;

-(D) Maintaining and operating the gas monitoring system in accordance with the requirements of Rule .1626 of this Section.
+(C) maintaining and operating the gas monitoring system in accordance with the requirements of Rule .1626 of this Section; and

 (2) The length of the post‑closure care period may be:

-(A) Decreased by the Division if the owner or operator demonstrates that the reduced period is sufficient to protect human health and the environment and this demonstration is approved by the Division; or
+(A) decreased by the Division if the owner or operator demonstrates that the reduced period is protective of human health and the environment and this demonstration is approved by the Division; or

-(3) Every five years during the post-closure care period and following completion of the post‑closure care period for each MSWLF unit, the owner or operator shall notify the Division that a certification verifying that post‑closure care has been completed in accordance with the post‑closure plan, has been placed in the operating record.
+(3) Every five years during the post-closure care period and following completion of the post‑closure care period for each MSWLF unit, the owner or operator shall notify the Division that a certification verifying that post‑closure care has been conducted in accordance with the post‑closure plan has been placed in the operating record.
 If required by G.S.
 89C, the certification shall be signed by a licensed professional engineer.